maxdraz/particle-jam/README.md

 Play/ pause song - LB + A
 Stop song - LB + B
 Toggle Audio Reactive mode - LB + X
-Find song's BPM - RB
+Find song's BPM - Hold RB for a full bar of the song

 ### Customisation
 To tweak variables go to Particles scene and select the ParticlesECS gameobject.